aauppal/aauppal.github.io/_pages/cv.md

 * **Sep 2020--Sep 2021: Doctoral Reseacher**
   * Faculty of Engineering, University of Porto, Porto, Portugal
-  * Research Project: **FCT UPWIND: A Multi-Kite System to Harvest High Altitude Wind Power**:
+  * Research Project: **FCT UPWIND: A Multi-Kite System to Harvest High Altitude Wind Power**
+  * Responsibilities included:
      * Modelling and parametrization of the induction machine (IM).
      * Development of observer based rotor flux-oriented control of the IM.
      * Development of a robust cascade control of the ground station module of the airborne wind energy system (AWES) in all operational phases.